Sourav Pal: On molecular properties and dynamics

-A computationally viable alternative to the full analytic response to Kohn-Sham density functional theoretic (DFT) approach, which solves coupled-perturbed Kohn-Sham (CPKS) procedure in a non-iteratively has been formulated by Sourav.
-In the above procedure, the derivative of the KS matrix is obtained using the finite field, and then the density matrix derivative is obtained by a single-step CPKS solution followed by the analytic evaluation of properties.
-He has implemented this in deMON2K software and used it for the calculation of electric properties.
+In 2003, as an alternative to the Kohn–Sham density functional theoretic approach, which solves the coupled-perturbed Kohn–Sham (CPKS) procedure non-iteratively, Sourav formulated a way to obtain the derivative of the KS matrix using the finite field; the density matrix derivative is obtained by a single-step CPKS solution followed by the analytic evaluation of properties.
+He has implemented this in deMon2k software and used it for the calculation of electric properties.
+He also has used Gaussian basis sets and Born–Oppenheimer approximation to study the reactions of molecules.
+His study led to novel evidence of anti-aromaticity in metal clusters.